-NFL TV Ratings Down for Thursday Night Football Game with KC Chiefs over Houston Texans
+NFL TV Ratings Down for Thursday Night Football Game with KC Chiefs over Houston Texans/15.2 Million watch Dallas Cowboys-LA Rams on Sunday Night Football

 from www.latimes.com: